okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 When Okta calls your external service, it enforces a default timeout of three seconds.
 Okta attempts at most one retry.
 Responses with a 4xx status code aren't retried.
 Response with a 5xx status code are retried.

-> **Note:** Ensure that your external service can send responses to requests from Okta within the 3-second timeout limit.
+> **Note:** Ensure that your external service can send responses to requests from Okta within the three-second timeout limit.

 See [Your Service's responses to event delivery requests](#your-service-s-responses-to-event-delivery-requests) for more information on the HTTP responses that you need to send.